developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 * **A company's own apps, data and settings**

 **Important: An Enterprise Reset returns a device to its enterprise-defined state** as generally determined by the contents of the `/enterprise` partition in the device file system.
 The Zebra solution makes this possible only on devices configured in advance with its persistence framework.
 This is typically done during initial device enrollment.
 Some EMM systems have the ability to apply persistence or "fault tolerance" settings retroactively, giving administrators the ability to preserve certain device settings and/or apps immediately prior to a reset.
 This can return a reset device to its EMM-enrolled state without further intervention.
 For further information, please see the guides below or refer to the documentation for the specific EMM system in use.

+**This guide describes Zebra-recommended best practices to return a device to a manageable device state using the Zebra persistence framework**.

 **Vendor-specific practices**:
 * **[AirWatch persistence info](http://techdocs.zebra.com/bestpractices/persistence_airwatch.pdf)**